Are you a parent or helping professional looking for a Toronto Psychologist who works with children, adolescents and young adults?

-Psychological Assessments, School Neuropsychological Evaluations and Consultations increase understanding of the psychological issues that present in a young person, and provide evidence based solutions to help.
+Her Psychological Assessments and School Neuropsychological Evaluations increase understanding of the psychological issues that present in a young person, and provide evidence based solutions to help.
 Develop an understanding of the young person's strengths.
 Learn what his or her needs and challenges are.
 Find out what is contributing to and maintaining the concerns that worry you.
 And what kind of interventions can help.

-Dr. O'Connor, a Toronto psychologist, offers resources, as well as psychological testing and school neuropsychological evaluations to help promote positive psychological outcomes in young people and their families.
+Dr. O'Connor, a Toronto psychologist, offers resources, as well as psychological assessments and school neuropsychological testing to help promote positive psychological outcomes in young people and their families.

 Her psychological assessments and school neuropsychological evaluations help "get to the root" of the psychological challenges young people face and lead to evidence based solutions to address them.
 You will learn how well a young person is doing, compared to others his or her age, across a range of developmental domains.
 These include the social, emotional and behavioral domains, as well as the cognitive/learning domains.

 You will also learn where a young person's strengths lie, and where there is cause for concern.
 Dr. O'Connor's psychological testing services uncover the nature and extent of the young person's psychological challenges, and how to address them.

 A Psychological Assessment also provides the foundation to move a young person toward increased competence and psychological well being.